Harness Key Concepts

 Now that we've looked at how your resources and tools are integrated into Harness, let's look at how your deployment process is modeled using the Harness CD Abstraction Model.

-The Harness CD Abstraction Model uses the components below together to model your software delivery process.
+The Harness CD Abstraction Model uses the components below to model your software delivery process.
 As you read about each component, we will mention how they combine to form your model.

 Applications represent groups of microservices, their deployment pipelines, and all the building blocks for those pipelines.